zamadatix/DiskitudeRevamped/README.md

 - Exact size totals, percentage labels, and human-friendly TB/PB/EB units
 - Native Windows drawing removes the OpenGL dependency.
 The uncompressed executable is 8,173 bytes or about 20% smaller than the original.

+## Compact Variant

+The compact version eschews animations and help text, additional tuning, a custom build process, and a compressed executable format to get under 4,096 bytes (i.e. small enough to typically fit in a single disk sector).
+The goal of this is to show how much can be done in a program roughly the size of the text in this readme.md file.

+Note: the original Diskitude explicitly avoided using a compressed executable format, which makes sense as the gain of a few bytes on disk isn't worth the slight startup delay & RAM usage needed to decompress the executable.

 ## Source and build

 `src` contains the complete NASM source and a single PowerShell build script.
 Install NASM 3.02 or newer and place `nasm.exe` on `PATH`, then run from the `src` directory: